ZheFrench/Qbio/README.md

 # Data Visualization in Python

-The course is organize in two parts.
+The course is divided in two parts.

-At the beginning, I will talk about general concept of visualization.
+At the beginning, I will talk about general concepts of visualization.
 There is a link below to retrieve the slides.
 Then I will try to give you some feebacks from the plotting library,  tips and reusable codes (I hope so)...

+The second part is more technical.
 There is 5 modules, 5 notebooks about different topics.
 During each one, try to save one figure you will organize in a final panel that you will send me back.
 I'll send you an empty one with publication ready dimensions.